Steeler (American band)

-Steeler was an early 1980s American heavy metal band that featured Swedish guitarist Yngwie Malmsteen upon his arrival in the United States.
-The band was founded in 1981 in Nashville, Tennessee, by vocalist Ron Keel and released one album on Shrapnel Records in 1983 before morphing into Keel.
+Steeler was an early 1980s American heavy metal band formed in 1981 in Nashville, Tennessee by vocalist Ron Keel.
+The band released its self-titled sole album on Shrapnel Records in 1983.
+Soon after, Ron dissolved the band to form his band Keel.
+Steeler is also notable for featuring then-emerging guitarist Yngwie Malmsteen, who left to form Alcatrazz shortly after the self-titled album and launch a solo career.

 History

 The original Steeler lineup comprised Ron Keel on vocals and rhythm guitar, Michael Dunigan on lead guitar, Bobby Eva on drums, and Tim Morrison on bass which soon moved from Nashville to Los Angeles.
-In 1982, they released the "Cold Day in Hell" b/w "Take Her Down" 7" single and contributed "Cold Day in Hell" to the first edition of the legendary Metal Massacre compilation which also featured Metallica, Ratt, and Malice.
+In 1982, they released the "Cold Day in Hell" b/w "Take Her Down" 7" single and contributed "Cold Day in Hell" to the first edition of the Metal Massacre compilation which also featured Metallica, Ratt, and Malice.

 Eva left the band after a short while and was replaced by drummer Mark Edwards.
-Morrison and Dunigan would soon exit as well and were replaced by bassist Rik Fox, an original member of W.A.S.P., who was recruited after he had placed an ad in Music Connection magazine's classifieds, and 19-year-old Swedish guitar virtuoso Yngwie Malmsteen, who arrived in February 1983, thanks to the efforts of Mike Varney and Edwards to secure a work visa.
+Morrison and Dunigan would soon exit as well and were replaced by bassist Rik Fox who was recruited after he had placed an ad in Music Connection magazine's classifieds, and 19-year-old Swedish guitarist Yngwie Malmsteen, who arrived in February 1983.
 The classic Steeler lineup was now complete but musical differences quickly arose between Malmsteen and the rest of the band.
 According to Fox, "At first, it wasn't working because Yngwie saw fit to insult Ron to his face by requesting to make the songs a little less simple and a little more complex to come up to his playing standards.
 We couldn't believe what we were hearing from this "new" guy!
 We kept auditioning other guitarists right in front of him because we all lived together in a piss-poor environment of several gutted-out, roach-infested storefronts, laughingly dubbed 'The Steeler Mansion'.
 Eventually, Yngwie came around and said, "Okay, I'll play the game your way."